ZJUFanLab/TCMNet/README.md

-# TCMPrime
+# TCMNet

-**TCMprime: Node-Weighted Network Pharmacology for TCM Formula Optimization**
+**TCMNet: An AI-driven strategy for optimizing traditional Chinese medicine formulas**

 Our method explicitly integrates protein node importance and herb-specific data to prioritize TCM formula components, identify bioactive compounds, and clarify mechanisms of action — illustrated with a case study on Parkinson’s disease.